cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 A GCP FirewallRule.

-This describes allowed traffic directed to either the whole of the specified network, or to Instances specified by matching tags.
+This describes premitted traffic, directed to either the whole of the specified network, or to instances specified by matching tags.